 You see, pollution wreaks havoc on more than just the planet, and no one wants their skin to be an ongoing natural disaster.
 Augment your regimen with antioxidants, anti-inflammatories and barrier-builders to help prevent and repair environmental damage.
 Here are the ingredients to look for, plus some products you’ll find them in.

 Procter & Gamble researchers claim that snow fungus (tremella fuciformis) can help by drawing moisture into the skin.
 It is also said to detoxify and reduce irritation.
-Find it in Deciem NIOD Multi-Molecular Hyaluronic Complex ($35 in the shop) and Deciem Hand Chemistry Intense Youth Complex ($20 in the shop).
+Find it in Deciem NIOD Multi-Molecular Hyaluronic Complex ($35 in the shop) and Deciem Hand Chemistry Intense Youth Complex ($20).

 Moringa, also known as the “tree of miracles,” should be on your radar.
 The peptide extract from moringa seeds is used to encourage the elimination of pollution particles — studies dating back to 1970 have shown it can rid a well of 90 percent of impurities.
 It is also full of a component called zeatin that helps promote small cell size, a key to more youthful skin.
 Moringa is present in SimySkin Anti Aging Gel Cleanser ($45 in the shop) and Sweetsation Orchidee Vitae Age Defying Facial Oil ($35 in the shop).